Jump to:

 Coordination of care

-Optimal communication within the multidisciplinary team consisting of pediatricians, physiatrists, orthopedic surgeons, and physical and occupational therapists is of utmost importance in order to provide adequate patient care.
+Optimal communication within the multidisciplinary team consisting of pediatricians, physiatrists, orthopedic surgeons, and physical and occupational therapists is of utmost importance to provide adequate patient care.
 Early intervention during the disease course correlates with better prognosis.
 Close follow up focusing on symptom control, hip mobility and preventing complications should be emphasized at all disease stages.
+Any concern for underlying endocrine/metabolic disorder should prompt further workup and referral to endocrinology.

 Patient & family education

-The Hip Disability and Osteoarthritis Outcome Score (HOOS), the Non-Arthritic Hip Score (NAHS), the Copenhagen Hip and Groin Outcome Score (HAGOS), have been validated in young adults to monitor and describe hip function rather than arthritic changes and need for hip replacement.15
+The Harris Hip score, Hip Disability and Osteoarthritis Outcome Score (HOOS), the Non-Arthritic Hip Score (NAHS), the Copenhagen Hip and Groin Outcome Score (HAGOS), have been validated in young adults to assess hip function.18

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills